rse-council/researchsoftware.org/_posts/2018-04-23-int-rsel-workshop.md

 Samar Elsheikh told the story of the challenges and fantastic success of the first ever Software Carpentry workshop in Sudan - trading places for routers to ensure internet access and 551 applications for 40 places with women making up over 50% of participants!

 Ian Cosden from Princeton spoke about the rapid growth of his new group which he is renaming the Research Software Engineering Group after interaction with the UK RSE community.
-Responses to his job adverts doubled when the posts were titled Research Software Engineer rather than Computational Research Applications Analyist (though both require care with acronyms).
+Responses to his job adverts doubled when the posts were titled Research Software Engineer rather than Computational Research Applications Analyist.
 His description of the unique way the projects are funded and organised prompted a discussion about operating models and some envy from those with less institutional support.

 The day ended with a session to decide on goals for the breakouts the following day.
 From some initial topics and suggestions, participants added ideas and indicated which they would like to work on.
 With plans in place, everyone headed to a nearby pub for the conference dinner.